Trust and privacy

 Tiny icons reveal source problems

-The route can resize cleanly, but it cannot make an overly detailed source logo become legible at favicon scale.
+The page can resize cleanly, but it cannot make an overly detailed source logo become legible at favicon scale.

 Container support still varies